 The bad: Sometimes bad actors will find a way to defraud a business and exploit that finding by setting up more than one user account, all tied back to the same bank account.
 As that bad actor funnels money into the bank account—often in small amounts to avoid detection—he or she then quickly move the money out of the network for safe keeping.
-It isn’t until the ACH file is processed and the resulting transfers fail that our partners understand the true scope of the vulnerability.
+It isn’t until the ACH file is processed and the resulting transfers fail that our customers understand the true scope of the vulnerability.

 We'll help you design your ideal payments experience.
 We’ve sent you a message to kick off the conversation with our team.
 Please check your inbox.
 There was an error and the form was not submitted.